minprog/webapps/projects/1 blog/content.md

 * In `README.md`, include a short writeup describing your project, what's contained in each file, and (optionally) any other additional information the staff should know about your project.
+* Also in `README.md`, prominently feature a link to the live GitHub Pages version of your blog.

 ## How to Submit